chchlab/nextchch/README.md

 The goals are:

 - ch.ch does not only answer specific user questions (e.g.: How much does learning to drive cost? https://www.ch.ch/en/cost-learning-drive/) but presents this answer as part of a process (e.g.: How to obtain a learners driving licence)
--	ch.ch is part of a linked government information system and makes use of data which allready exists.
+-	ch.ch is part of a linked government information system and makes use of data which already exists.
 - realize a prototype to illustrate the model and to prove the feasibility.

 ## What do we mean by "linked government information system"?